Barget20/Streamer_Profile/README.md

 # Creator_Demo

 This project was created to enhance the presence of a content creator/streamer.
 Instead of using a simple website like Linktree <br>
 the user could instead have a page like this.
-It would allow for more photos and creativity for all their basic information <br>
+It would allow for more photos and creativity for all their basic information. <br>
 <br>
 The home page would look like this.
-It allows the viewer the chance to click on each section where the information will be revealed <br>
+It allows the viewer the chance to click on each section where the information will be revealed. <br>
 <br>
 ![Screenshot (34)](https://user-images.githubusercontent.com/89669426/188734772-9078af3d-15a5-4180-9c3f-90672a0a5f88.png)